uberto/pesticide/README.md

 [article](https://www.infoq.com/articles/Beyond-Page-Objects-Test-Automation-Serenity-Screenplay/)

-They have been named from the concern that tests should concentrate on the business domain, and he named this style DDT also as a pun since they are quite efficient in killing bugs (like the pesticide).
+The name come from the concern that tests should be written using business domain terms.
+DDT is also an apt name since they are quite efficient in killing bugs (like the pesticide)

 Having a single interface for two or more representations of our System forces us to define a common language independently of technical details.
 This practice is called [`lingua franca`](https://wiki.c2.com/?LinguaFrancaPattern).